wgontarz/wgontarz.github.io/About.md

 ### About

-Additional About section
+Additional About section that is corrected.

-/* I would add some more content to this file : JO */
+Hotfix test :)

+---
 ### Links
 [Main Page](index.md)